wilkos-dans/notify-documentation/webroot/content/patterns/offer/review_request_by_author_origin_overlay/_index.md

 ---
-title: "Announcement of review by review service"
+title: "Request (by author) for review of repository resource"
 date: "2021-03-08"
 description: ""
 layout: pattern_example